-The period naturally spells tighter capacity and slightly higher rates as shipping volumes increases.
+The period naturally spells tighter capacity and slightly higher rates as shipping volumes increase.

-It is imperative that you prepare in advance for holiday shipping to ensure that your order pricing is not subject to inflated holiday rates and at risk for service failures.
+It is imperative that you prepare in advance for holiday shipping to ensure that your order pricing is not subject to inflated holiday rates and at risk of service failures.